The Lotus Education and Arts Foundation is committed to providing arts programs that are accessible to audiences of all ages and abilities.

 Frequently used Festival and workshop/performance venues include:

 The Buskirk-Chumley Theater and the BCT Box Office have sidewalk-level main entrance doors.
 Accessible seating is available on the main floor, including an area for wheelchairs.
 The theater has two accessible bathrooms in the interior lobby on the main floor.
-Wireless headsets are available for all performances and are distributed by the house manager on duty.
+Wireless assisted-listening headsets are available for all performances and are distributed by the house manager on duty.
 Service animals welcome.

 First Christian Church